kryptok1/kryptok1/README.md

 - 👀 I’m interested in changing the world, one curly boi at a time {
 - 🌱 I’m always learning ...
 - 💞️ I’m looking to collaborate on anything, I'm open minded and available for hire!
+- 💻 SafemoonCash LeadDev for the time being
 - 📫 How to reach me TG; @kryptok1 Email: kryptokiera1@gmail.com

 <!---